4 Ways to Keep Your Deck Cool During the Hot Summer Months

 Unfortunately, the sun’s scorching rays can also make some backyard decks and patios unbearably hot.
-To keep you and your guests comfortable all summer long, here are a few ways to cool down your outdoor flooring and make your backyard deck the ultimate paradise for all.
+To keep your deck cool and your guests comfortable all summer long, here are a few ways to cool down your outdoor flooring and make your backyard deck the ultimate paradise for all.

 1. Choose the Right Outdoor Flooring

 If you’re thinking about replacing your backyard deck or patio, you have the advantage of choosing outdoor flooring that won’t absorb as much heat during the summer.
 Some types of flooring have what is known as high heat conductivity, which simply means that they will transfer heat more quickly and feel cooler to the touch.
 Because of it’s makeup, a composite floor does not have a hugh heat conductivity.

 Natural stones such as travertine tile and slate have high heat conductivity, making them popular choices for outdoor flooring because they won’t burn your feet.
 They’re also incredibly durable and stylish, making them a practical outdoor flooring option for your patio.